 The StockBrokers.com 2017 Brokerage Review

-compares Merrill Edge vs TradeStation Securities.
-Compare Merrill Edge and TradeStation Securities trade commissions, fees and overall broker ratings by using the table below.
+assessed 16 different brokers over six months.
+This review compares Merrill Edge vs TradeStation Securities.
 Is Merrill Edge or TradeStation Securities a better online broker?

-Alongside trade commissions, being able to trade the way you want is a must.
-TradeStation Securities provides its clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading while Merrill Edge gives clients access to Stock Trading, Options Trading and Mutual Funds.
-When it comes to mutual funds, TradeStation Securities trails Merrill Edge by 2,795.00 total funds, with Merrill Edge offering 7649 and TradeStation Securities offering 4854.
-Commission free ETFs can also be a nice plus, which is a wash in this comparison as both Merrill Edge and TradeStation Securities offer 0 funds.
+For our next comparison of these two brokers, being able to trade the way you want is a must.
+TradeStation Securities supports Stock Trading, Options Trading, Mutual Funds and Futures Trading while Merrill Edge supports Stock Trading, Options Trading and Mutual Funds.
+When it comes to mutual funds, Merrill Edge boasts an offering of 7649 mutual funds compared to TradeStation Securities's 4854 available funds.
+Commission free ETFs can also be a nice plus, which is a wash in this comparison as both Merrill Edge and TradeStation Securities offer 0 commission free ETFs.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-TradeStation Securities offers virtual trading while Merrill Edge does not.
-For mobile trading, Merrill Edge and TradeStation Securities both have a iPhone App, iPad App and Android App.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+TradeStation Securities makes virtual trading available to clients, while Merrill Edge does not.
+For mobile trading, Both Merrill Edge and TradeStation Securities offer clients access to an iPhone App, iPad App and Android App.
 Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Merrill Edge while TradeStation Securities offers clients none of these.
-On the whole, when it comes to tools, research, and trading on the go, TradeStation Securities posted awards for Best in Class - Platforms & Tools in 2014, while Merrill Edge found itself with Best in Class - Research.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Merrill Edge while TradeStation Securities offers none of these.
+On the whole, when it comes to tools, research, and mobile trading, TradeStation Securities finished with awards Best in Class - Platforms & Tools in 2017, while Merrill Edge came up with Best in Class - Research.

-Overall, Merrill Edge comes out on top with 4.00 stars over TradeStation Securities's 3.50 stars.
+Overall, Merrill Edge takes the upper hand with 4.00 stars over TradeStation Securities's 3.50 stars.